 Transurethral Resection of the Prostate (TURP)

 A transurethral resection of the prostate (TURP) is a surgical procedure used to treat urinary problems caused by an enlarged prostate.
 This surgery is incredibly effective at relieving symptoms for men that have not had success with medications prescribed to treat their moderate to severe urinary issues.
-Dr. Brad Rupp is a board-certified urologist highly trained in diagnosing and treating men experiencing symptoms related to an enlarged prostate.
+Dr. Brad Rupp is a board-certified urologist with over 28 years of experience diagnosing and treating men experiencing symptoms related to an enlarged prostate.
 He will take the time to discuss your symptoms and treatment options.
-Call (785) 354-7877 to schedule an appointment in Topeka, KS today!
+Call (785) 354-7877 to schedule an appointment in Topeka, Leavenworth, or Emporia, KS today!

 Symptoms Treated by TURP